 The Sgiing.ala fund is an internally restricted board designated fund designed to support the Foundation's mission.
 Transfers made to or from the Sgiing.ala fund are in accordance with the Board direction as approved during the annual budget process and are as described in the Financial Management Policy.
-During the year, the transfers into the Sgiing.ala fund totaled \$6,541,003 from the endowment fund.
+During the year, the transfers from the Sgiing.ala fund totaled \$970,038 (including \$563,007 which came from the transfer from the Strategic Investment Funds (see note 17)) to unrestricted net assets.
+During 2022, endowment transfers of \$6,541,003 were made into the Sgiing.ala fund.